stp4/stp4/README.md

   tinytex::install_tinytex()
   # tinytex::reinstall_tinytex()

----
-6. PSPP instalieren https://www.heise.de/download/product/pspp/download alternativer Link https://www.gnu.org/software/pspp/get.html

-The libraries are optimised for a Windos system and I have only tested them there.
-On Linux or Mac, the paths in the source code must be adapted.
+# The libraries are optimised for a Windos system and I have only tested them there.
+# On Linux or Mac, the paths in the source code must be adapted.